PoisotLab/ms_network_prediction/manuscript.md

 ### Machine learning tools are becoming more accessible

-In turn, this effort is supported by a thriving ecosystem of data sources and novel tools.
-Machine learning encompasses a broad variety of techniques applied with or without human supervision.
-These techniques can often be more flexible and perform better than classical statistical methods, and can achieve a very high level of accuracy in many predictive and classification tasks in a relatively short amount of time [e.g., @Cutler2007RanFor;
+This effort is also supported by a thriving ecosystem of data sources and novel tools.
+ML methods can often be more flexible and perform better than classical statistical methods, and can achieve a very high level of accuracy in many predictive and classification tasks in a relatively short amount of time [e.g.,
-@Krizhevsky2017ImaCla].
-Increasing computing power combined with recent advances in machine learning techniques and applications shows promise in ecology and environmental science (see @Christin2019AppDee for an overview).
+@Cutler2007RanFor; @Krizhevsky2017ImaCla].
+Increasing computing power combined
+with recent advances in machine learning techniques and applications shows promise in ecology and environmental science (see @Christin2019AppDee for an overview).
 Moreover, ongoing developments in deep learning are aimed at improvement in low-data regimes and with unbalanced datasets [@Antoniou2018DatAug; @Chawla2010DatMin].
 Considering the current biases in network ecology [@Poisot2020EnvBia] and the scarcity of data of species interactions, the prediction of ecological networks will undoubtedly benefit from these improvements.
 Machine learning methods are emerging as the new standard in computational ecology in general [@Olden2008MacLea;
 @Christin2019AppDee], and in network ecology in particular [@Bohan2017NexGlo], as long as sufficient, relevant data are available.
-As many ecological and evolutionary processes underlie species interactions and the structure of their ecological networks [e.g., @Vazquez2009UniPat; @Segar2020RolEvo], it can be difficult to choose relevant variables and model species interactions networks explicitly.
-A promising application of machine learning in natural sciences is Scientific-Machine Learning (SciML), a framework that combines machine learning with mechanistic models [@Chuang2018AdvCon; @Rackauckas2020UniDif].
 Many studies have used machine learning models specifically with ecological interactions.
-Relevant examples include species traits used to predict interactions and infer trait-matching rules [@Desjardins-Proulx2017EcoInt;
-@Pichler2020MacLea], automated discovery of food webs [@Bohan2011AutDis], reconstruction of ecological networks using next-generation sequencing data [@Bohan2017NexGlo], and network inference from presence-absence data [@Sander2017EcoNet].
+Relevant examples include species traits used to predict interactions and infer trait-matching rules [@Desjardins-Proulx2017EcoInt; @Pichler2020MacLea], automated discovery of food webs [@Bohan2011AutDis], reconstruction of ecological networks using next-generation sequencing data [@Bohan2017NexGlo], and network inference from presence-absence data [@Sander2017EcoNet].
+As many ecological and evolutionary processes underlie species interactions and the structure of their ecological networks [e.g., @Vazquez2009UniPat;
+@Segar2020RolEvo], it can be difficult to choose relevant variables and model species interactions networks explicitly.
+A promising application of machine learning in natural sciences is Scientific-Machine Learning (SciML), a framework that combines machine learning with mechanistic models [@Chuang2018AdvCon;
+@Rackauckas2020UniDif].

 # A primer on predicting ecological networks